by Dr Louise Santhanam, General Practitioner

 Independent Information on Infant Milks and Bottle Feeding

 First Steps Nutrition Trust: Infant Milks Overview A range of guides including information aimed at health care professionals and parents on infant milks available in the UK, the costs and the scientific evidence.

-NHS Choices: Combining Breast and Bottle-feeding Information on ‘mixed feeding’.
+NHS Website: How to Combine Breast and Bottle-feeding Information on ‘mixed feeding’.

 Preparing and Sterilising Bottle Feeds

 NHS, Unicef UK Baby Friendly Initiative & Start4Life: Guide to Bottle Feeding Information on how to prepare infant formula and sterilise feeding equipment to minimise the risks to the baby in illustrated leaflet form.

 NHS Website: How to Make up Baby Formula Includes a step-by-step guide.

 NHS Website: Can I use bottled water to make up baby formula (infant formula)?
 It is not recommended to use bottled water to make up infant formula feeds in ordinary circumstances.
 If it has to be used it must be boiled as it is not sterile.

 Department of Health: Preparation of Infant Formula (Letter to GPs January 2013) Stresses the importance of preparing standard infant formula and ‘follow-on’ formula with pre-boiled water at a temperature of 70°C or over.
 Specialist Formula (FSMPs) are not technically covered by this advice and should be used under medical supervision.